 Control Objective 12 - Redemption Requests

-Controls provide reasonable assurance that redemption requests are authorized, processed, and recorded accurately in the proper period.
+Controls provide reasonable assurance that redemption requests are authorized, processed, and are completely and accurately recorded in the proper accounting period in FedInvest.

 FMB has documented policies and procedures for staff to follow for the processing of redemption requests.